terencebeauj/github-actions-python/README.md

         uvicorn src.main:app --reload

-Then, you will be able to access the API on your machine at this location `localhost:8000`
+Then, you will be able to access the API on your machine at this location `localhost:8000`.

+If you want to see what endpoints are available, access the generated doc at this location `localhost:8000/docs`

 ## Tests
 I'm using the pytest libray for testing, to run the tests launch the command: